Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Proposed Framework

-Specifically, in this paper, we adopt the scaled exponential similarity (SES) kernel \cite{wang14_nmeth} as the seed kernel, which will then be randomized to breed a large population of diversified metrics.
+Specifically, in this paper, we adopt a scaled exponential similarity kernel \cite{wang14_nmeth} as the seed kernel, which has advantage in parameter flexibility and neighborhood adaptivity and is then randomized to breed a large population of diversified metrics.
 Given a set of $N$ data samples $\mathcal{X}=\{x_1, \cdots, x_N\}$, where $x_i\in\mathbb{R}^D$ is the $i$-th sample and $D$ is the number of features.
-The SES kernel function for samples $x_i$ and $x_j$ is defined as:
+The kernel similarity between samples $x_i$ and $x_j$ is defined as:

-where $\mu$ is a hyperparameter, $\varepsilon_{ij}$ is a scaling term, and $d(x_i,x_j)$ is the Euclidean distance between $x_i$ and $x_j$.
-Let $N_k(x_i)$ denote the set of the $k$ nearest neighbors of $x_i$.
+where $\mu$ is a hyperparameter, $\varepsilon_{ij}$ is a scaling term, $d(x_i,x_j)$ is the Euclidean distance between $x_i$ and $x_j$, and $N_k(x_i)$ denotes the set of the $k$ nearest neighbors of $x_i$.
 The average distance between $x_i$ and its $k$ nearest neighbors can be computed as

 Then, as suggested in \cite{wang14_nmeth}, to simultaneously take into consideration the neighborhood of $x_i$, the neighborhood of $x_j$, and their distance, the scaling term $\varepsilon_{ij}$ is defined as the average of $\rho_k(x_i)$, $\rho_k(x_j)$, and $d(x_i,x_j)$.
 That is